SettleMint

 Use the page in this order:

-1. Confirm the asset name, status, and breadcrumb in the header.
+1. Confirm the asset name and status in the header.
+Verify the breadcrumb matches the asset you intend to service.

 2. Use the tabs to review holder balances, workflow history, compliance, documents, feeds, permissions, and denomination details.